SiobhanP1/nature-quiz/README.md

 ## Credits
 ### Images

-* The image of the [two sheep](https://unsplash.com/photos/QhvnOP-4DVU), shown with the quiz result on the quiz page, was taken from [Unsplash](https://unsplash.com/).
+* The background image of [dew on grass](https://pixabay.com/photos/grass-morning-dew-bokeh-green-3743023/) on both the home and quiz pages was taken from [Pixabay](https://pixabay.com/).